 Evidence, all about the evidence

+I know, I’m beating a drum about evidence, but that’s the foundation of scientific ideas.
 Let’s be clear, gathering evidence that supports any scientific idea isn’t easy.
-And this evidence isn’t derived from a Google search, with no critical analysis of the quality.
+And this evidence isn’t derived from a Google search, with no critical analysis of the quality of said evidence.
 A scientific consensus is formed by experts, who are substantially more knowledgeable than most of us in the field being discussed.

 As Steven Novella, MD, writes in his NeuroLogica blog: